Phanzor/RenownServerScripts/README.md

-# RenownServerScripts
+# Renown Server Scripts
-Collection of server installation / management scripts for the game Renown
+This repository servers as a collection of server installation / management scripts for the game Renown